codesharedot/qtum-price-ruby/README.md

-# litecoin price ruby
+# tether price ruby

-Gets the litecoin price with Ruby (from JSON).
+Gets the tether price with Ruby (from JSON).

 https://ruby-lang.co